deXcripter/node.js/buffers/notes.md

    - Symbols used in representing hexadecimal
    - Converting Hexadecimal to Base2 and vice-versa
    - Usage of hexadecimals (Color hex numbers - #ffffff, % in url for indicating space, &#x for expressing unicode characters in HTML, XTM, and XML).
+3. Understanding Character Encodings.
+   - UTF-8 Character encoding

+### What is a Buffer.

+A buffer is a location in memory.
+Basically a container that has been allocated to you to do whatever you want to do to it.
+You can read or write data to the buffer.